pandysong/blog/content/post/android_stuck_in_recovery_mode.md

 The issue is that the system is stuck in Recovery mode, after we have created an image for RK3368.

 The appendix shows the full log for the problem.
-When the how update.img is flashed to eMMC, the first time the system is always going to recovery mode.
+When the update.img is flashed to eMMC, the first time the system is boot up it always goes to recovery mode (which is right).
 This is indicated by the initial value in misc.img and u-boot will read it and found that it is first up booting and it will use the kernel and resource from recovery.img.

 The task of recovery mode is to initialize some partition and wipe off all the data or format the partition.